You can start teaching your Dachshund puppy basic training commands around 8-10 weeks old.

 8. Natural Antidotes

-Use natural methods to calm anxiety.
+You can try natural methods to calm canine separation anxiety too.
 Check out your local pet store for lavender based treats or diffusers that will release a calming lavender scent in the air to help keep your dog feeling safe and calm.